nomad-coe/nomad-parser-cp2k/README.md

 - Time measurement for performance analysis
 - Providing file contents, sizes and handles

+# Tools and Methods

+The following is a list of tools/methods that can help the development process.

+## Documentation
+The [google style guide](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments) provides a good template on how to document your code.
+Documenting makes it much easier to follow the logic behind your parser.

 ## Logging
 Python has a great [logging package](https://www.google.com) which helps in following the program flow and catching different errors and warnings.
 In